- Apply links menu

 - appoint committees to be responsible for overview and scrutiny functions and regulatory matters.

-The Cabinet has six members in addition to the Mayor.
-The Cabinet members and their portfolio's are as follows:
+The Cabinet has five members as well as the Mayor.
+The Assistant Mayors and their portfolios are as follows:

-The Mayor retains direct responsibility for other policy areas within his own portfolio.
+The Mayor keeps direct responsibility for other policy areas within his own portfolio.

 Councillor Geoff Gollop is the Deputy Mayor.

-Democratic Services City Hall College Green Bristol, BS1 5TR Opening Hours
+Democratic Services: general enquiries City Hall College Green Bristol, BS1 5TR Opening Hours

 8.30am to 5pm, Monday to Thursday